 - Checking dimensions and adjustments

-Take measurements of the existing opening to ensure the new projecting window fits perfectly.
-If necessary, adjust the opening using appropriate tools, being careful to remain precise to avoid any misfit or waterproofing issues.
+Take measurements of the existing opening to ensure the new Push window fits perfectly.
+If necessary, adjust the opening using appropriate tools, being careful to remain precise to avoid any poor fit or sealing issues.

-Apply a high-quality sealing gasket around the perimeter of the opening.
+Apply a high-quality sealant around the perimeter of the opening.
 This will ensure a watertight installation and protect your van from water infiltration.

-Position the new projecting window in place.
+Position the new Push window in place.
 Check that it is properly aligned and adjust if necessary.
 Secure it firmly using the screws provided or recommended by the manufacturer.

 - Adjustments and tests